 - Is it possible to prevent alcohol use disorder?

 - What is the prognosis of alcohol use disorder?

 - Find a local Psychiatrist in your town

-In asking questions about mental-health symptoms, mental-health professionals are often exploring if the individual suffers from alcohol or other drug abuse or dependence disorders, as well as depression and/or manic symptoms, anxiety, substance abuse, hallucinations, or delusions or behavioral disorders.
-Practitioners may provide the people they evaluate with a quiz or self-test as a screening tool for substance-use disorders.
-Since some of the symptoms of alcohol abuse or dependence can also occur in other mental illnesses, the mental-health screening is to determine if the individual suffers from a mood disorder or anxiety disorder, as well as schizophrenia, schizoaffective disorder, and other psychotic disorders, or a personality or behavior disorders like attention deficit hyperactivity disorder (ADHD).
+In asking questions about mental-health symptoms, mental-health professionals are often exploring if the individual suffers from alcohol or other drug abuse or dependence disorders, as well as depression and/or manic symptoms, anxiety, hallucinations, or delusions or behavioral disorders.
+Physicians may provide the people they evaluate with a quiz or self-test as a screening tool for substance-use disorders.
+Since some of the symptoms of alcohol use disorder can also occur in other mental illnesses, the mental-health screening is to determine if the individual suffers from a mood disorder or anxiety disorder, as well as schizophrenia, schizoaffective disorder, and other psychotic disorders, or personality or behavior disorders like attention deficit hyperactivity disorder (ADHD).

 Find out what women really need.